 External bodies can be health services working for railways and railway-related organisations.

 The members shall each appoint a delegate and up to three deputies to represent them at UIMC.
 The delegate shall be a medical officer; deputies may be medical officers or other health professionals.
 They may at any time terminate this remit and appoint another delegate.
 When this occurs, they should immediately inform the UIMC President accordingly.

+A separate category of Emeritus Members shall have the following elements:

+Previous delegates and deputies may apply for Emeritus Membership, which may be granted by the Management Committee

+Emeritus members do not have voting rights at the General Assembly and may not sit on the Management Committee

+Emeritus members may participate in Working Groups and on-line forums at no charge.

+There is no fee for Emeritus Membership but a fee, set by the Management Committee, applies for participation in the annual Congress as outlined at article 14.2(b).

 Article 4

-The Management Committee decides on the admission of new members.
+The Management Committee decides on the admission of new members, including Emeritus Members.

-An organisation that fulfils the criteria of articles.
-3.1 and 3.2 is accepted as a member by the Management Committee.
+An organisation that fulfils the criteria of articles 3.1 and 3.2 is accepted as a member by the Management Committee.
 Having paid the membership fee, they are invited to present their organisation at the next General Assembly.

 Membership status shall be lost through: